PrincetonUniversity/compcomp/README.md

 CompCert and the second for Compositional CompCert.
 Both sets of proofs are buildable.

-In general, files suffixed `*_coop` and `*_eff` are the compositional variants of standard CompCert intermediate language semantics.
-Files suffixed `*EFF` are the compositional variants of the standard CompCert proofs.
+In general, files suffixed `*_coop.v` and `*_eff.v` are the compositional variants of standard CompCert intermediate language semantics (`*_coop.v` is the base interaction semantics of a given IL; `*_eff.v` is the effectful version).
+Files suffixed `*_comp.v` are the compositional variants of the standard CompCert proofs.
 The compositional proofs can typically be found in the same directory as their standard CompCert counterparts.

 ## Build